vazryag/piecutter-cli/README.md

 3. :closed_book: Open Documentation
 4. :new: Create a New Project
 5. :new: Generate a New Bento
-6. carousel_horse :carousel_horse: Generate a New API Route
+6. :carousel_horse: Generate a New API Route
 ***

 ### Installation